-- Under each of the three NDIS support areas, list what services and supports you currently receive, what you want to continue, and what else you need - Think about how many hours of support you need in a week and adjust these for different times of the year.
+• Under each of the three NDIS support areas, list what services and supports you currently receive, what you want to continue, and what else you need.

+- Think about how many hours of support you need in a week and adjust these for different times of the year.
 For example, you may need more support during the school holidays. - You can also write down any challenges you face each day that make yours or your child's life difficult.
-The NDIS wants to hear your ideas to make life better for your child, and to help you and your family to sustain your caring role.
+The NDIS wants to hear your ideas to make life better for your child, and to help you and your family to continue in your caring role.

-9. Think about how you want the plan to be managed
+9. Think about how you want the Plan to be managed

-- There are three different ways to manage your child's plan: Self-managed, Plan-managed and NDIA-managed - To learn more about these options and decide which one you prefer, search for 'Ways to manage your funding' on the NDIS website www.ndis.gov.au - You can also ask for a Support Coordinator to help you implement your child's plan.
+- There are three different ways to manage your child's Plan: Self-managed, Plan-managed and NDIA-managed. - To decide which one you prefer, learn about ways to manage your funding. - You can also ask for a Support Coordinator to help you implement your child's Plan.
 If you think you need Support Coordination, it can be helpful to get a letter from a professional explaining why you need it.